wieluk/psychopy_linux_installer/README.md

 - Sets up the PsychoPy installation directory at `${INSTALL_DIR}/PsychoPy-${PSYCHOPY_VERSION}-Python${PYTHON_VERSION}` (default: `/opt/psychopy`).
 You can customize this with `--install-dir` and `--venv-name`.
 - Creates a virtual environment and installs wxPython (downloads prebuilt wheels, tries GitHub releases, or builds from source if needed).
 - Upgrades pip and required Python packages, then installs the specified PsychoPy version.
-- Adds the current user to a `psychopy` group and sets security limits for optimal performance.
+- Adds the current user to a `psychopy` group and sets security limits.
-- Generates a startup wrapper script (`start_psychopy`) and adds a symbolic link in `/usr/local/bin/`.
+- Generates a startup wrapper script (`start_psychopy`) with uninstaller (--unistall).
-- Optionally creates a desktop shortcut for easy launching.
+- Optionally creates a desktop shortcut and a symbolic link in `/usr/local/bin/` or `~/local/bin`.
 - Logs all actions to a file (initially in `/tmp`, then moved to the install directory).
 Use `--verbose` for detailed terminal output.

 **Notes:**

 - If prebuilt wxPython wheels are unavailable for your distribution (e.g., Arch), the script will attempt to build from source.
-- Building Python or wxPython from source may take significant time and require extra disk space (ensure `/tmp` is large enough).
+- Building wxPython from source may take significant time and require extra disk space (ensure `/tmp` is large enough).
 - For non-admin installs, use `--sudo-mode=continue` (assumes dependencies are already present).

 ## Post-Installation